swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

 `consume` operator and parameter modifiers, the community has drifted away from exposing the term "move" in the language elsewhere.
-When explaining these types to potential users, we've also found that the name "move-only" incorrectly suggests that being non-copyable is a new capability of types, and that there should be generic functions that only operate on "move-only" types, when really the opposite is the case: all existing types in Swift today conform to effectively an implicit "Copyable" requirement, and what this feature does is allow types not to fulfill that requirement.
-This proposal prefers the term "noncopyable" to make the relationship to the `Copyable` constraint, and the fact that annotated types lack the ability to satisfy this constraint, more explicit.
+When explaining these types to potential users, we've also found that the name "move-only" incorrectly suggests that being noncopyable is a new capability of types, and that there should be generic functions that only operate on "move-only" types, when really the opposite is the case: all existing types in Swift today conform to effectively an implicit "Copyable" requirement, and what this feature does is allow types not to fulfill that requirement.
+When generics grow support for move-only types, then generic functions and types that accept noncopyable type parameters will also work with copyable types, since copyable types are strictly more capable.This proposal prefers the term "noncopyable" to make the relationship to an eventual `Copyable` constraint, and the fact that annotated types lack the ability to satisfy this constraint, more explicit.

 ### English language bikeshedding